 TT30 is a novel alternative pathway complement inhibitor with a mechanism of action unique from Soliris.
-We acquired a portfolio of preclinical product candidates, including TT30, in January 2011 in connection with the purchase of all of the equity interests of Taligen Therapeutics, Inc. We are in the late preclinical stages of examining TT30 as a potential therapeutic agent for inflammatory disorders.
+We acquired a portfolio of preclinical product candidates, including TT30, in January 2011 in connection with the purchase of all of the equity interests of Taligen.